ur-technology/ur_money/README.md

 * installation-Readme-ios.md
 * installation-Readme-android.md

-## If there is issue or you have only ios or android platform dependencies then you can do following:
+## If there is issue in (ionic state restore) or you have only ios or android platform dependencies then you can do following:

  * iOS Platform setup intial.
 * **Note:** Only if you dont have ios platform in current project.